-Type of school Who is the admission authority?
+Type of schools Who is the admission authority?
 Who deals with complaints about arrangements?
 Who is responsible for arranging/providing for an appeal against refusal of a place at a school?
-Academie Aspire Educational Trus Schools adjudicator Aspire Educational Trust
+Academies Aspire Educational Trust Schools adjudicator Aspire Educational Trust